 - : Date of mailing of funding agreements

-6. Financing available and eligible costs
+6. Financing and eligible costs

-6.1 Participation in IAC and ISEB activities
+6.1 Participation at IAC and ISEB activities

 6.2 Participation in SGC

-Payment will be made in the form of a unique payment, as indicated in the signed grant agreement.
+Payment will be made in the form of a single payment, as indicated in the signed grant agreement.
 Beneficiaries undertake to inform the CSA in writing of any change in the conditions used to establish their eligibility for the grant.

 All necessary measures will be taken to protect the confidentiality of information provided by applicants.
 This information is gathered under the terms of the CSA's Class Grant and Contribution Program to Support Research, Awareness and Learning in Space Science and Technology (PPU040).
 Personal information will be kept in a CSA personal information bank for five years according to the retention schedule.